syedsaqib2457/php-hash/documentation/delete-node-processes.md

 This API action deletes node processes.

-Logs belonging to the node processes will remain in the system API.
+Logs belonging to the deleted node processes will remain in the system API.

 ### Request Example